We offer the same premium services, career planning and resources to all candidates. Here’s what’s different for Professional MBAs:

 To make an appointment with a career advisor, email email@example.com, call 314-935-5950, stop by the WCC in Knight Hall 210, or schedule online.

 Professional MBA candidates have distinctive and unique needs for professional development.

 - Career Navigator course – Career Navigator prepares you to create focus and momentum around your career plans.
 The framework and guidelines help you achieve your career goals and support next steps to piloting your post-MBA career.
 During the Career Navigator course, you learn strategies and skill-set positioning that are necessary to strengthen your ability to effectively manage your career.
 Students are introduced to the Career Development Plan that will serve as a blueprint for career management or search.

 - Self-Assessment - CareerLeader® – Developed by two experienced Harvard Business School career counselors, CareerLeader is an interactive tool that offers a personalized, online self-assessment, turning insights about your skills, interests, motivators and passions into concrete recommendations for corporate culture fit and your business career path.
-Access is provided by the Weston Career Center to students enrolled in the Career Navigator Course or as an outcome of an individual advising appointment..
+Access is provided by the Weston Career Center to students enrolled in the Career Navigator Course or as an outcome of an individual advising appointment.

 Job Search Resources

-PMBA students automatically have “view” access to job postings and may reach out directly to employers to express an interest in a posted position.
+PMBA candidates automatically have “view” access to job postings and may reach out directly to employers to express an interest in a posted position.
 You are encouraged to meet with the PMBA Career Consultant or another WCC career advisor to discuss job-related correspondence or conduct a mock interview.

-Upon completion of 36 credit hours, the PMBA student can request an account upgrade to apply online for on-campus interviews.
+Upon completion of 36 credit hours, the PMBA candidate can request an account upgrade to apply online for on-campus interviews.
 The PMBA Program Office will coordinate with the Weston Career Center to activate full access upon request.